marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ttynam.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TTYNAM, system, terminal

 .. _ttynam:

-.. index:: TTYNAM

-.. index:: system, terminal

 TTYNAM --- Get the name of a terminal device.
 *********************************************